-- 2.1 The SU Advice Manager holds direct line management responsibility for the Advisors of Union Advice. - 2.1 As of January 2021, our current SU Advice Manager is Christabel Carter, working five days per week.
-Luke joined City Students' Union as SU Academic Advisor in March 2019.
-Christabel has undertaken supervision training via Advice UK, and prior to joining City SU worked as a student advisor at a different institution. - 2.2 Christabel carries out file reviews and supervision for all current advisors. - 2.3 Christabel will take on supervisory responsibilities for any further Advisors recruited to the Union Advice Service. - 2.4 As there are no staff members at City Students' Union with suitable experience or qualification to take on supervisory responsibility for the SU Advice Manager role alone, a method of peer supervision will be adopted. - 2.5 All Advisors for Union Advice will be provided with in-house training for the major part of their duties.
-Advisors will lack key knowledge and experience in identified areas relative to their working patterns and the shifting needs of students and consequent demands on the Advice service across the course of an academic year, which will be addressed by their training and supervisory support. - 2.6 The supervision and support system for Advisors is built around one-to-one sessions with each member of staff on a bimonthly basis.
+- 2.1 The SU Advice Manager holds direct line management responsibility for the Advisors of Union Advice. - 2.2 As of January 2021, our current SU Advice Manager is Christabel Carter, working five days per week.
+Christabel joined City Students' Union as SU Academic Advisor in March 2019.
+Christabel has undertaken supervision training via Advice UK, and prior to joining City SU worked as a student advisor at a different institution. - 2.3 Christabel carries out file reviews and supervision for all current advisors. - 2.4 Christabel will take on supervisory responsibilities for any further Advisors recruited to the Union Advice Service. - 2.5 As there are no staff members at City Students' Union with suitable experience or qualification to take on supervisory responsibility for the SU Advice Manager role alone, a method of peer supervision will be adopted. - 2.6 All Advisors for Union Advice will be provided with in-house training for the major part of their duties.
+Advisors will lack key knowledge and experience in identified areas relative to their working patterns and the shifting needs of students and consequent demands on the Advice service across the course of an academic year, which will be addressed by their training and supervisory support. - 2.7 The supervision and support system for Advisors is built around one-to-one sessions with each member of staff on a monthly basis. - 2.8 At least once annually advisors will take part in Supervision activity which involves sitting in on another advisor's student appointment and providing feedback after.
+This is to encourage learning amongst peers on best practice in 1-1 advice.